aaph-tanzania/OpenSRP-installation-guide/INSTALLATION_Ubuntu-18.04.md

 ```
 and change 8005 to shutdown port you want.

-Then change Connector port and redirect port which is seen as follows:
+Then update Connector tag, change port and redirect port values that will be seen as follows:

 ```
 <Connector port="8080" protocol="HTTP/1.1"